europace/baufismart-antraege-api/README.md

 ```

 ### Set loan officer contact details

-As loan provider, update the the loan officer contact details for well informed advisors and easy conversations with sales.
+As loan provider, update the  loan officer contact details for well-informed advisors and easy conversations with sales.

 If you don't use different europace users for loan officers identity, it is helpful to set contact details for the advisors as information.